nobodyme/blog/content/draft/aws-llm-league/index.md

 At the end you build for humans, so it would have been wise to choose the training data to human preference than just judging by the LLM evaluation score.
 If I were to do it again, I'd probably have a vote with non-participants and choose the one they like best.
 I realised even format of the response played a big role.
 Some of my datasets had answers beginning with `### ANSWER` or `### RESPONSE` and that reflected in the type of outputs it produced as well.
 To anyone taking this up again, look for these small things to have a edge in the final round, all top 5 participants are probably going to have the facts right for a given question, so how you differentiate your answer better from them is going to be the key.

-Looking at the bigger picture, I learnt a lot about finetuning in less than 2 weeks, excited to see where I can put these skills to use in real projects.
+Looking at the bigger picture, I learnt a lot about fine-tuning in less than 2 weeks, excited to see where I can put these skills to use in real projects.